Cyme101/google-homepage/README.md

-# Google homepage
+# Google Homepage

-This is a Google homepage clone.
+This is a Google homepage clone with HTML and CSS only.